Can I Return a Leased Car if It Has Problems

 What to Do if Your Leased Car Has Problems

-If your leased car is consistently problematic, it might be a ‘lemon’.
-If your leased car consistently shows problems that you are unable to fix, here’s a step-by-step guide on what to do to protect your rights.
+If your leased car keeps showing problems that repairs haven’t fixed, it might be a “lemon.”
+Here’s a step-by-step guide on what to do to protect your rights.

 Step 1: Document the Problem